 With all of these thoughts firmly stuck in my head I was very reluctant to book anything with hostel in its title, even if it did promote double bedrooms but as always, Paul was determined that we mix up our trip a little by staying in various accommodation in various price brackets.
 I have to say now, looking back and reflecting on my behaviour, I was a bit of a spoilt brat.
 No longer will I simply assume that a hostel is a dive; a place you go when money is so tight and you have no other options.

 Of course, I am also not that naive.
 I am pretty sure that these places do exist and that research is the key to success even when it comes to hostels.
-I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still want to save money whilst travelling but stay in a bit of comfort.
+Therefore planning using local websites like this one which provides all the latest articles about Koh Lanta is important.
+I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still wants to save money whilst travelling but stay in a bit of comfort.

 6 Hostels Worth Visiting in Thailand